USEPA/WNTR/README.txt

 WNTR: Water Network Tool for Resilience
 =======================================

-WNTR is a python package designed to simulate and analyse resilience of water distribution networks.
-The software includes:
+WNTR is a python package designed to simulate and analyze resilience of water distribution networks.
+The software includes capability to:

+* Generate water network models
+* Modify network structure and operations
+* Add disruptive events including pipe leaks
+* Add response/repair strategies
-* Pressure driven and demand driven hydraulic simulation
+* Simulate pressure driven demand and demand driven hydraulics
-* Water quality simulation to track concentration, trace, and water age.
+* Simulate water quality to track concentration, trace, and water age
-* Conditional controls to simulate power outages
-* Models to simulate pipe breaks
 * A wide range of resilience metrics
 * Analysis and visualization tools

+For more information, go to http://wntr.readthedocs.io

 License
 ------------